CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ## a-check

 This command goes through the Allas object names, that a corresponding `a-put` command would create, and then checks if object with the same name already exists in Allas.
-The main purpose of this command is to provide a tool to check if a large `a-put` command was succesfully executed. `a-check` accepts the same command line options as `a-put`.
+The main purpose of this command is to provide a tool to check if a large `a-put` command was successfully executed. `a-check` accepts the same command line options as `a-put`.

 For example, if a dataset is uploaded with command:
 ```text